How to Develop a Chapter 11 Plan of Reorganization?

 To quote Albert Einstein: “The definition of insanity is doing the same thing over and over again expecting different results.”

 Unless an unforeseen, uncontrollable calamity caused the setback of your business, you need to make some impactful changes.
 Your business and your bankruptcy case are going nowhere (good) until you identify and change all the things that need to be done differently.
 Creditors will not accept, and the court will not confirm a Plan of Reorganization unless it is based on changes that can be reasonably expected to restore profitability to your business.
 And why should they?

 If your business is going to continue doing exactly what it was doing, the same way it was doing it, managed in the same way as before, it would be insane to think it would be any more successful a second time around.

 According to Forbes, about 75% of businesses fail after exiting Chapter 11.
 Though there are many reasons why they ultimately failed, almost all of them boil down to just two.
 Overwhelmingly, their planning overlooked the root cause of their business problems.
 Or, in fewer instances, these businesses simply failed to follow their Plans.
 Therefore, this results in the need to develop chapter 11 reorganization plan.

 Something or things in your business must change.
 The challenge is determining what that should be.
 No one will judge your changes on how big or how many changes you make.
-Rather, the important is how likely and to what degree the change(s) will cause sustained profitability.
+What’s more important is how likely and to what degree the change(s) will result in sustained profitability.
 Whether or not your business survives Chapter 11 depends on your identifying and fixing its fatal flaw(s).
 The rest of this discussion focuses on exactly that: identifying and fixing fatal flaws lurking in your business model.